cloudcoderdotorg/progsnap-spec/index.md

 This is for researchers in CS education, software engineering, and programming languages who are interested in using student programming data in their research.
 By defining a common format for programming assignment data, progsnap enables researchers to share data, and facilitates research that spans multiple institutions and courses.

-A number of educational programming environments capture fine-grained data as students work.
+A number of educational programming environments capture data as students work.
 For example:

 * [CloudCoder](http://cloudcoder.org)
 * [PCRS](https://mcs.utm.utoronto.ca/~pcrs/pcrs/)